Atlantic salmon: Description

 Atlantic salmon are the largest species in the genus Salmo.
 After two years at sea, the fish average 71 to 76 cm in length and 3.6 to 5.4 kg in weight.
-Specimens that spend four or more winters feeding at sea can be much larger.
+Specimens that spend four or more winters feeding at sea, or are repeat spawners, can be much larger.
 An Atlantic salmon netted in 1960 in Scotland, in the estuary of the river Hope, weighed 49.44 kg, the heaviest recorded in all available literature.
 Another netted in 1925 in Norway measured 160.65 cm in length, the longest Atlantic salmon on record.